securitytxt/security-txt/README.md

 **Is `security.txt` supposed to replace bug bounty platforms?**

-No. Security.txt is supposed to accompany them.
+No, security.txt is supposed to accompany them.

 # Code of conduct